toafez/HowTo_Syno.DSM.User.Home/README_en.md

 This home directory is usually located just below the root directory (/) and is called `/home`.
 Within the home directory there are directories named after the users created.
 For example, if a user's name is _tommes_, their home directory will be in the path `/home/tommes`.
 The short form `~/` is also often used in this context.
 The **tilde** (**~**) character used here is an abbreviation that always refers to the home directory `/home/[USERNAME]`.
 For example, if you wanted to change from anywhere in the file system to the `/home/[USERNAME]/Documents` directory, you could also use the command `cd ~/Documents`.

 - #### An example
-  After logging into the graphical user interface of any Linux operating system and running a terminal program, you will be redirected to your own home directory on the console (recognisable by the user name before the @ sign and the tilde character within the command prompt) `tommes@Ubuntu-Server:~$`.
+  After logging into the graphical user interface of any Linux operating system and running a terminal program, you will be redirected to your own home directory on the console (recognisable by the user name before the @ sign and the tilde character within the command prompt) `tommes@Linux-Client:~$`.
 By typing the command `pwd` (which stands for print working directory) you can display the path you are currently in.

   ```
   tommes@Linux-Client:~$ pwd